Reasons to choose Wilson Browne

 A Health and Welfare Lasting Power of Attorney can be particularly important in making sure your wishes are carried out in the following circumstances:

-- If you have family members (particularly children) who don’t get on with each other or they disagree about your care needs;
+- If you have family members who don’t get on with each other or they disagree about your care needs;

-- If you have a long term partner but are not married or in a civil partnership but want them to be able to make decisions about your health and welfare;
+- If you have a long term partner but are not married but want them to be able to make decisions about your health and welfare;

 - You have no close family members;